 This is the length of the resistance wire after you've installed it in your topper and trimmed the excess.

-If you're making a coil for a Protank or some other atomizer where both the coil legs point in the same direction, the "Number of wraps rounded to half wraps" is the result you want.
-If you're coiling for a Kayfun or an other atomizer where the legs are pointing in the opposite direction, use the "Number of wraps rounded to full wraps" result.
+If you're making a coil for an atomizer where both the coil legs point in the same direction, the "Number of wraps rounded to half wraps" is the result you want.
+If you're coiling for an atomizer where the legs point in the opposite direction, use the "Number of wraps rounded to full wraps" result.

 Generally you want to stay somewhere between 120 and 350 mW/mm².
 Some like a cooler vape, others like it hot.
 The color of the flame icon will give you a rough idea.
 Adjust to your own taste.

 The higher the heat capacity, the slower your coil will be to heat up (and to cool down).